The Best Framing Option for Texas Coastal Homes

 Choosing the Best Roof Framing

-The roof (roof framing, roof decking/sheathing, and any internal bracing) transfers horizontal loads to the walls below.
+The roof (roof framing, roof deck pavers, sheathing, and any internal bracing) transfers horizontal loads to the walls below.
 Of concern, A Category 1 hurricane can damage the roof, gutters, and shingles, potentially collapsing the house.
 Therefore, the roof of a coastal home must comply with Chapter 9 of the 2021 IRC, along with local and state building codes.
 For building a durable, wind-resistant roof for Texas Coastal homes, FEMA recommends three design features:

 1. Properly design and space roof-framing members